 What’s wrong with this advice: packing your shoes instead of throwing them in your luggage is excellent advice.

 Even if your shoes are extremely clean when leaving home, you’re going to wear them at some point (at least that’s your intention, I guess) and they’re not going to stay clean forever.

-But even if you have a shower cap in your home or at your hotel room, why on Earth would you use it to cover just the soles of your shoes?
+But even if you have a shower cap in your home or in your hotel room, why on Earth would you use it to cover just the soles of your shoes?